fpcorso/data-blog/content/2024-02-16-stop-words.md

 ### spaCy

-When using spaCy, we can achieve the same thing using its `token.is_stop` property after we convert our text to an nlp doc.
+Another popular Python package when working with text data is [spaCy](https://spacy.io/).
+With spaCy, we can achieve the same thing using its `token.is_stop` property after we convert our text to an nlp doc.

 ```python
 import spacy